-Georgia Child Custody Lawyers
+Northeast Georgia Child Custody Lawyers

-When minor children are involved in a divorce, the court, the attorneys and especially the parents need to keep the children’s best interests in mind when making decisions about child custody.
-At our law firm, the family law attorneys understand each family is unique.
-Custody choices are not the same for every family and every circumstance.
+When minor children are involved in a custody action, the court, the attorneys and especially the parents need to keep the children’s best interests in mind when making decisions about child custody.
+At our law firm, Coleman, Chambers & Rogers, LLP, family law attorneys Susan D. Brown and Bob Coleman understand that each family is unique.
+Custody choices are not the same for every family and every circumstance, so we will work to reach an outcome that will work for you.

-We Know Child Custody And Support.
-Contact An Attorney678-601-2495
+We Know Child Custody

 Every parent has rights and obligations with regard to their children.
 A divorce does not change that.
 Parenting time and financial support remain important obligations.

-Click on the title to read a related article.
+Click on the title to read a related article:

 Does a Child Have the Right to Elect the Parent They Want to Live With?